-Maybe the name means nothing to you, but you may remember the Limonium as a dried flower from the ‘80’s.
-Nowadays this summer flower is back in fashion and fits perfectly with a vintage way of life.
+Maybe the name means nothing to you, but Limonium was extremely popular in the '80s as a dried flower.
+Today, the bloom is back in fashion.
+It fits perfectly with our hazy, Polaroid nostalgia for summers past.

 Colours and shapes

-The summery Limonium is available in white, blue and sometimes yellow, lilac, purple, pink and bi-coloured.
-You also can get lovely branched varieties with misty looking branches, full of small flowers in grey, blue or lilac shades.
+Limonium is available in white, blue and sometimes yellow, lilac, purple, pink and bi-coloured.
+You also can get lovely branched varieties, full of small flowers in grey, blue or lilac shades.

-Unfortunately, little is known about the symbolism of the Limonium as a flower.
-However, there are several stories about her leaves: they would have a medicinal effect that help with coagulation to stop bleeding.
-The petals are more for the sweet look.
-Therefore, for us, she is a grateful friend: strong, helpful and sweet.
+Unfortunately, little is known about the symbolism of the Limonium.
+However, there are several stories about the leaves being used for medicinal purposes.
+They are said to help with coagulation and stop bleeding.
+The petals are dainty and sweet to look at, so to us she is a grateful friend: strong, helpful and sweet.

-You can find Limonium in the wild in the Mediterranean region.
-The name Limonium comes from Leimon (Greek) and means pasture.
-The plant grows mainly by the sea, so in a salty pasture.
+You can find Limonium growing in the wild in the Mediterranean, mainly by the sea.
+The name Limonium comes from the Green work Leimon, meaning pasture.
 You can also find the flower under the name Statice or Sea Lavender.